 These switches can give you event-based control, meaning if there is any incident of the lights being controlled from home such as during break-ins, you can get alerted.

 Let’s dive straight into the heart of the matter.
-We have narrowed down the following Z-wave smart/in-wall switches as the best on the market today.
-These rankings have been constructed based on several criteria, from a range of compatibilities to features such as ease of installations and many others.
+We have narrowed down the following smart in-wall switches as the best on the market today.
+These rankings have been constructed based on several criteria, from a range of compatibilities to features such as ease of installation and many others.

-We start with our top pick, the Z-Wave Plus Smart Light Switch, from GE.
+We start with our top pick, the best Z Wave light Switch, from GE.
 This piece of technological brilliance will undoubtedly make your life easier through its range of uses.

 It is compatible with Alexa and Google Assistant and previous Z-wave generations.
 You will require a Z-wave certified hub for it to function on them.
 The setup and installation are also relatively simple and straightforward.

 - A wide range of compatibilities, including Alexa, Google Assistant, etc.

 - Scheduling alerts and power usage routines, customizable scenes